What is the Generation IX Project?

 Frequently Asked Questions

-• Thanks to the generosity of Medexus, participation and travel for all Generation IX Project events are provided at no cost to participants.
+Thanks to the generous support of Sanofi and the Coalition for Hemophilia B, participation and travel for all Generation IX Project events are provided at no cost to participants.

 The program is designed and implemented by the experiential education company, GutMonkey.
 Your facilitation team has years of experience in mentorship training, the outdoor education field, and the bleeding disorders community.